gualtierotesta/blog/docs/articles/bruno.md

 To use an external API, we usually need:

-* the secrets to access the API: user credentials, API keys, tokens…
+* The secrets to access the API: user credentials, API keys, tokens…
-* the documentation of the API endpoints we need to use
+* The documentation of the API endpoints we need to use
-* examples of how to use them
+* Few examples of how to use them
-* test data to pass to the endpoints
+* The test data to pass to the endpoints
-* response examples
+* Few response examples

 The best approach to collect and verify this data is creating an “external APIs” requests collection and using Bruno to verify that credentials are correct, endpoints accept the data we are sending to them and return the data we expect from them.